Temporarily closed

 • Long loop itinerary in the heart of the Maddalene group passing through Cima Belmonte

-• Circular route with ascent to Cima Cornicoletto, Belmonte, and Vedetta Alta in the Maddalene group
+• Loop trail with hike up to the top of Mount Cornicoletto, Belmonte and Vedetta Alta in the Maddalena Group

-• Mountain Huts Loop in the Maddalene Group
+• Loop of the Malga mountain huts in the Maddalena Group

 • Loop between Malga Stierbergalm and Kessel with ascent to Ometto peak